ProjectPythia/pythia-foundations/foundations/how-to-run-python.md

 2. Jupyter notebooks, and
 3. IDEs (integrated development environment).

-We highly encourage the use of Jupyter notebooks; all of our tutorials will be in a Jupyter notebook format.
 Here we hope to provide you with enough information to understand the differences and similarities between each platform so that you can make the best chose for your work environment and learn along effectively, regardless of your Python platform preference.

 In general, it is always best to test your programs in the same environment in which they will be run.
 The biggest factors to consider when choosing your platform are: